octalmage/robotjs/README.md

 We've been implementing keys as we need them.
 Feel free to create an issue or submit a pull request!

+For any other questions please [submit an issue](https://github.com/octalmage/robotjs/issues/new).

 ## <a href="http://robotjavascript.tumblr.com/">Blog</a>

 For the latest RobotJS news, check out the [blog](http://robotjavascript.tumblr.com)!